straysheep-dev/ansible-role-install_mongodb/README.md

 ![ansible-lint workflow](https://github.com/straysheep-dev/ansible-role-install_mongodb/actions/workflows/ansible-lint.yml/badge.svg)

-Installs MongoDB Community Edition following the instructions [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/).
+Installs MongoDB Community Edition following the [official instructions](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/).

 Requirements
 ------------

-Currently only Ubuntu is supported, though the task files are structure to expand this role to cover more systems in the future.
+Currently only Ubuntu is supported.
+The task files are structured so that support for additional systems can be added in the future.

-Any requirements are detailed in the [official documentation](https://www.mongodb.com/docs/manual/installation/).
+Any other requirements are detailed here: [https://www.mongodb.com/docs/manual/installation/](https://www.mongodb.com/docs/manual/installation/).

 Role Variables
 --------------